 Alcoutim - Algarve - Portugal

 Welcome to Alcoutim Uncovered!
-Your Alcoutim holiday guide!
+Your guide to 2018 Alcoutim holidays!

 Alcoutim is a pretty village on the banks of the Guadiana river, about 40km north of Vila Real de Santo António.
 As long ago as 2,500BC the region around Alcoutim attracted people because of the deposits of copper, iron and manganese and in Roman times a number of mines were established.
 The ores were smelted locally and then shipped down the Guadiana to the Mediterranean.

 Alcoutim became quite an important settlement as it is here that the river becomes tidal and the ships often had to wait for hours for the tides.

 The remains of a 14th century castle can be seen on the hillside overlooking Alcoutim and now houses a small archaeoligical museum.
 Similar castle remains can be seen on the hill on the Spanish side of the river, overlooking the village of São Lucas do Guadiana.
 They are visible reminders of the times when Portugal and Castile were at war with each other, and it was in the middle of the river opposite Alcoutim that Kings Henrique and Fernando I signed a peace treaty.

 Alcoutim is a hillside town of cobbled streets, small squares and a paved promenade along the river front which is overlooked by a handful of cafes and restaurants.The river is quite narrow at this point and various sailing boats and river craft float gently on the waters, with a backdrop of rolling, green hills.
 The church near the river front originates from the 16th century, but has been re-built on a number of occasions.
 Over the porch are the arms of the Marquises of Vila Real and Counts of Alcoutim.